All Episodes

 You'll have a better way of life.

-You have better weather, you have everything you could ever want.
+You have everything you could ever want.

 You want to go back to New York, see a play one day, take a plane.

-It'll it'll be pennies on the dollar based on the amount of money just in rent alone and taxes alone that you're not paying.
+It'll be pennies on the dollar based on the amount of money just in rent alone and taxes alone that you're not paying.

-So you know, teleworking now is here.
+So, you know, teleworking now is here.

-One of the most amazing developments out of COVID is people, workers have realized that they like more open spaces, cheaper rent, and if they're moving to states just on the perimeter of New York, uh, they're saving a lot in taxes.
+One of the most amazing developments out of COVID is people, workers have realized that they like more open spaces, cheaper rent.

-And companies are realizing you know what?
+And companies are realizing, you know what?

 We don't need half of it anymore.